 - Decide how to react if the plan needs to be changed during engagement.

-The workshop will be delivered in ENGLISH only.
-No translation will be provided.
+The workshop was delivered in ENGLISH only.

 Dirk Knol RA MGA (1956) is a Dutch CPA who obtained his experience by working in the public and private sector organizations.
 As audit manager, Dirk is currently responsible for the audit of Excises, European funds and various agencies.
 He cooperates also with the Dutch National Academy for Finance and Economics.
 Since 2002, he has been involved in (twinning) projects in various Eastern European countries.